 It may be helpful to have a chat with someone impartial about your options, even if just to help get it clear in your own mind about what you think would help.

-- Your academic supervisor or tutor should be able to help you to understand your university's policy for taking time out and to consider how you could take a more flexible approach to your studies.
+- Your academic supervisor or tutor should be able to help you to understand your university or college's policy for taking time out and to consider how you could take a more flexible approach to your studies.

 - Your Students' Union advice service or welfare office can provide impartial advice.

-- Your university's disability service can support you to think about taking time out or taking a more flexible approach to your studies.
+- Your university or college's disability service can support you to think about taking time out or taking a more flexible approach to your studies.

 Support on your course

-If you do become unwell, it's important for you (or someone you trust) to explain the situation to your academic supervisor or tutor as soon as possible.
+If you do become unwell, it's important for you (or someone you trust) to explain the situation to your academic supervisor, tutor, or a welfare staff member, as soon as possible.
 Even if you have previously explained that you have a mental health problem, they may not be aware that you're feeling worse.
 The sooner you let them know, the easier it is for them to help you get support with your academic work.